mendix/docs/content/appstore/general/app-store-overview.md

 The **Developers** section presents the names of the developers who most recently updated the component, with links to their [Mendix Profile](/developerportal/mendix-profile/).

-The **Support** section presents the category of support Mendix offers for the component (for more details, see [App Store Content Support](app-store-content-support)).
+The **Support** section presents the category of support Mendix offers for the component (for more details, see [Marketplace Content Support](app-store-content-support)).

 * A **GitHub** link, which will take you to the GitHub source files of the component